awsdocs/amazon-athena-user-guide/doc_source/tables-databases-columns-names.md

 ### Table, view, or column names that begin with numbers<a name="table-names-that-include-numbers"></a>

-In `SELECT`, `CTAS`, or `VIEW` queries, put quotation marks around identifiers like table, view, or column names that start with a digit\.
+When running `SELECT`, `CTAS`, or `VIEW` queries, put quotation marks around identifiers like table, view, or column names that start with a digit\.
 For example:

 ```
 CREATE OR REPLACE VIEW "123view" AS